Board of Directors

 Parks in her ward include: Ardenwood, Brushy Peak, Dublin Hills, Coyote Hills, Del Valle, Mission Peak, Monument Peak, Ohlone, a portion of Pleasanton Ridge, Shadow Cliffs, Sunol, and Tassajara Creek.

-Beverly Lane is a Director of the East Bay Regional Park District and has an extensive record of public service.
+Beverly Lane is a Director of the East Bay Regional Park District with an extensive record of public service.
 She, her husband Jim and three sons moved to Danville in 1973.

 Beverly has been active politically in support of the environment since she first walked door to door in Sacramento urging voters to support the proposed California Coastal Commission.
 She served on the Danville Town Council from 1982 to 1993, was mayor three times, chaired the Central Contra Costa Transit Authority in 1988 and was president of California Elected Women in 1992-93.